 Model Transgender Employment Policy - The Transgender Law Center has prepared a thorough model nondiscrimination policy that you can use to compare to other businesses’ workplace policies.

-Navigating Disclosure Issues in Resume Writing - A guide from Oregon State University that outlines options for various levels of disclosure when discussing work with LGBTQ+ organizations on a resume.
+Navigating Disclosure Issues in Resume Writing - A guide from Oregon State University that outlines options for various levels of disclosure when discussing work with LGBTQ2S+ organizations on a resume.

 Coming out at work